The "cruise" vessel...my home for two weeks

 It has been a very busy two weeks.
 I was asked by numerous media outlets to comment during the leadup to the Royal Wedding of Prince William and Catherine Middleton about the protocol and etiquette which was likely to be in place for the event; and then to comment after the beautiful wedding about the etiquette, protocol, and dress standards which were evident during the ceremony and following proceedings.
 In short, I loved it all, the splendour of the occasion and the pomp and ceremony, albeit with a modern touch.
 And sharing the joy of an obviously loving couple.

 Then it was Mother’s Day.
 And I received the annual requests for information from the media about how to combine a happy Mother’s Day with the dysfunctional family arrangements of separated families.
 My answer on all occasions is…with dignity and consideration for everyone involved.
 Sometimes it works…and sometimes it doesn’t…but there is always another year.
 And we mothers love being appreciated every day anyway!

 And now I am off to explore the South Pacific.
-I am joining an expedition voyage on the SV Discovery which leaves from Rarotonga in the Cook Islands and two weeks later arrives in Apia in Western Samoa.
+I am joining an expedition voyage which leaves from Rarotonga in the Cook Islands and two weeks later arrives in Apia in Western Samoa.
 On the way we visit a number of atolls and islands in the Suwarrow National Park.

 Tom Neale fishing: a photo from his book mentioned below